 This page provides information on Washington State laws related to agricultural lands, as well as selected court and Growth Management Hearings Board decisions.

 The federal Farmland Protection Policy Act (FPPA), codified in 7 U.S.C.
 Ch.
 73, is intended to minimize the impact of federal programs on the conversion of farmland to nonagricultural uses by addressing the compatibility of federal programs with state, local, and private programs and policies to protect farmland.

 For more information, see the U.S. Department of Agriculture Natural Resources Conservation Service page on the Farmland Protection Policy Act.

 These statutes and regulations relate to agricultural land uses, agricultural marketing, and farmland protection in Washington State.

 - Title 15 RCW – Specific laws related to agricultural products, marketing, agricultural commodity boards and commissions.

 - RCW 36.70A.030(3) – Definition of "agricultural land"

-- RCW 7.48.300-.310 – Nuisances - Agricultural activities and forest practices - Presumed reasonable and not a nuisance (Right to Farm)
+- RCW 7.48.300-.310 – Statutes related to nuisances and agricultural activities and forest practices, presumed reasonable and not a nuisance (Right to Farm).

 - Ch.
-43.362 RCW – Regional Transfer of Development Rights Program
+43.362 RCW – Regarding Regional Transfer of Development Rights Program.

 The three regional Growth Management Hearings Boards were consolidated into a single board in 2010.
 This section includes links to the hearings board digests, including decisions related to agricultural lands.